 If finding a real-life teacher is impossible, you have a handful of other options.

 Skype lessons are a perfectly valid form of tuition, with many of the advantages of real-life tuition.
 Assuming you can follow instructions without a teacher physically moving your hands, the biggest drawback is the time-delay in online chat, which makes it impossible for student and teacher to play together.

 Another fantastic resource is the Online Academy of Irish Music.
-The OAIM run courses over a vast range of instruments and abilities and even give access to the first few lessons for free.
+The OAIM runs courses over a vast range of instruments and abilities and even gives access to the first few lessons for free.
 Lessons use videos, mp3s and PDFs allowing you to learn at your own pace, re-do lessons as often as you like and all in your own time.